Syllabi available upon request

 - Race and International Politics

 What is “race”?
-Does it play a role in international politics?
-How?
-This course is a tentative exploration of the topic of race in international politics.
+Does it play a role in contemporary international politics?
+If so, how?
+This course is a cross-disciplinary exploration of the topic of race in international politics, drawing on literature in IR, comparative politics, American politics, and sociology.
 We will review the evolution and uses of the concept--from the early days of “scientific racism” to modern racial politics--and the roles race identities and racialized thinking have played in structuring international politics and informing US foreign policy since the 19th century.

 - Multi-Method Research in International Relations